Investing & Performance | 1 August 2024

-With base rate drops on the horizon, our experts talk through ways to plan your personal finances to help maximise the opportunities and minimise the risks.
+With the Bank of England making a second reduction to base rates this year, our experts talk through the best way to plan your personal finances to maximise the opportunities and minimise the risks.

 Set by the UK’s central bank – the Bank of England – interest rates are a crucial component to economic policy, with significant implications for business and personal finances.
 This is because they help set the amount of interest you’ll receive on your savings or be paying on your borrowing.

-Interest rates are expected to start coming down.
+Interest rates are currently on a downward trend.
 So, preparing for such scenarios involves strategic financial planning to maximise the benefits and to mitigate any risks.

 Here we explain some of the ways you could prepare financially for falling interest rates in the UK.